 Redheart Appaloosas have donated this beautiful crystal glass trophy, hand etched with a Nez Perce Indian called Jesse Redheart upon his mount Easter Bar.

-This is an annual Achievement Award, introduced to recognise those who have not necessarily given outstanding service to the ApHC UK but a recognition of a member or horse by ApHC UK members nomination.
+This is an annual Achievement Award, introduced to recognise those who have not necessarily given outstanding service to the ApHC UK but a recognition of a member by ApHC UK members nomination.